Lydorn/Polygonization-by-Frame-Field-Learning/README.md

 The training script checks this list of paths one at a time and picks the first one that exists.
 It then appends the "data_root_partial_dirpath" directory to get to the dataset.

+You can find some of the data we used in this shared "data" folder: [https://drive.google.com/drive/folders/19yqseUsggPEwLFTBl04CmGmzCZAIOYhy?usp=sharing](https://drive.google.com/drive/folders/19yqseUsggPEwLFTBl04CmGmzCZAIOYhy?usp=sharing).

 ## Inria Aerial Image Labeling Dataset

+Link to the dataset: [https://project.inria.fr/aerialimagelabeling/](https://project.inria.fr/aerialimagelabeling/)

 For the Inria dataset, the original ground truth is just a collection of raster masks.
 As our method requires annotations to be polygons in order to compute the ground truth angle for the frame field, we made 2 versions of the dataset: